amkcpu/example-processors-siddhi/src/main/resources/org.apache.streampipes.processors.siddhi.eventcounter/documentation.md

 ***

 ## Required input
-- Minimum Number Of Events: Specifies minimum number of events that have to occur before passing on any event.
+### Minimum Number Of Events
+Specifies minimum number of events that have to occur before passing on any event.

+### Time Window
-- Time Window: Specifies a time window (in seconds).
-Set to 0 if not needed.
+Specifies the time window to consider (in seconds).
+Note that a sliding time window is used.

 ***

-## Configuration

 ## Output
 The processor outputs the input event if the number of events occurring in the time window exceed the threshold value.